CSC207-UofT/207-course-notes/13-refactoring-techniques.md

-# Some Common Refactoring Techniques
+# Chapter 13: Refactoring Techniques

-This document covers some common refactoring techniques.
+This chapter covers some common refactoring techniques.
 For each technique, there is a short description followed by a link to documentation for how to apply the technique in IntelliJ or a short explanation if IntelliJ doesn't support the refactoring technique directly.

+> There are lots more refactoring techniques, but the goal here is to give a brief introduction to some of the most common ones.

 ## `Extract Method`